HackYourFuture-CPH/program/courses/Backend/databases/week1/README.md

 # Data Modeling and Relational Fundamentals

 This session is about understanding the entity relationship model, being able to use that knowledge and implement it building a database schema.
-With the database schema created, they should be able to create a database and test it using SQL statements.
+With the database schema created, you should be able to create a database and test it using SQL statements.

 ## Contents